Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Related Work

 \subsection{4D Generation}

 Early advances in 4D generation have built upon techniques such as Score Distillation Sampling (SDS) \cite{poole2022sds}, which leverages generative priors of pre-trained diffusion models to optimize dynamic scene representations.
-For example, MAV3D~\cite{singer2023text4d} proposed a multi-stage framework that sequentially optimizes static geometry using text-to-image diffusion, followed by motion synthesis using text-to-video models.
 This paradigm laid the groundwork for methods such as Dream-in-4D~\cite{zheng2024unified}, which further integrated motion priors from pretrained video diffusion models into dynamic NeRF-based representations~\cite{pumarola2021d,yan2023nerf}.
-To improve rendering efficiency and motion fidelity, several methods have evolved from volumetric models to more expressive and compact formulations, such as AYG~\cite{ling2024alignyourgaussians} and Trans4D~\cite{zeng2024trans4d}, which employ deformation networks to animate static Gaussians across time.
 Concurrently, models like Consistent4D~\cite{jiang2024consistentd} and 4Diffusion~\cite{zhang20244diffusion} focused on enhancing spatiotemporal consistency, utilizing multiview interpolation, temporal alignment modules, or synchronized training strategies.
 Works such as Diffusion4D~\cite{liang2024diffusion4d}, PLA4D~\cite{miao2024pla4d}, and 4Dynamic~\cite{yuan20244dynamic} further emphasized controllability and efficiency by leveraging pixel-aligned supervision, video-based guidance, or hybrid representations combining mesh and Gaussian structures.
-Single-image driven methods like DreamGaussian4D~\cite{ren2023dreamgaussian4d}, Human4DiT~\cite{shao2024human4dit}, and Animate124~\cite{zhao2023animate124} extended monocular inputs into coherent 4D outputs using hierarchical architectures or diffusion-based motion refinement.
 Recent studies such as Free4D~\cite{liu2025free4d} and MVTokenFlow~\cite{huang2025mvtokenflow} further improve spatial-temporal coherence and visual quality without tuning large generative models.

 Though achieving remarkable results, all these methods focus solely on visual content rendering, neglecting the generation of spatial audio that aligns with the dynamic scene.
 In contrast, in this paper we propose a novel framework for spatial audio generation that enables more coherent and immersive exploration of 4D scenes from arbitrary viewpoints.